Thakur (title): Usage

+In India, this title is widely used by the people belonging to the Rajput castewhile few people of some other caste groups using it include castes such as, Bengali Brahmin, Bhumihar, Koli and Charan.

 Some academics have suggested that "Thakur was merely a title and not an office whereby a holder was entitled to wield some power in the state".
 However, some other academics have noted that this title had been used by "petty chiefs" in the western areas of Himachal Pradesh.
+Examples include the Thakurs of Kolong, Gumrang, and Gondhla in Lahaul, who governed hereditary jagirs in Lahaul under the Rajas of Kullu, and later under British rule.

 The title was used by rulers of several princely states, including Ambliara, Vala, Morbi, Barsoda, and Rajkot State.
-Sons of thakurs were given the Sanskrit title of Kumara ('prince'), popular usage being Kunwar in the North and Kumar in Bengal and South India.
+Sons of thakurs were given the Sanskrit title of Kumara ('prince'), popular usage being Kunwar in the North and Kumar in Bengal and southern India.

 The territory of land under the control of a Thakur was called thikana.